TV advertising is being impacted by video-on-demand and streaming services.

 TV advertisers will adapt and innovate

-Yes, TV advertisers will need to adapt and innovate in to stay relevant in the face of changing viewer habits.
+Yes, TV advertisers will need to adapt and innovate to stay relevant in the face of changing viewer habits.
 Here are some of the trends that TV advertisers are likely to adopt in the future:

 - Addressable TV: This technology allows advertisers to target their ads to specific households or individuals based on their demographics, interests, and viewing habits.
 This is a more effective way to reach consumers and can help advertisers improve their ROI.